-But who are Jesuits?
+Still, many ask: Who exactly are the Jesuits?
 Who was their founder?
-How do they fit in to the Catholic Church?
+How do they fit into the Catholic Church?
 What is their history?
-The following attempts to answer some of these questions.
+The following sections attempt to answer some of these questions.

 What is a Jesuit?